Camden Crawl: History

 The festival was founded in 1995 by Lisa Paulon and four friends in the recording industry.
 She characterised the group as "five people who didn't know anything about putting on a gig" at the time the festival was first organised.
 They worked with "a group of journalists and Camden-based club promoters" to create the first event.
 Paulson later noted that health and safety regulations regarding decibel levels were unknown to the five founders initially, and conceded that 1995's performances were "a lot noisier than it is now [in 2011]".
 Some venues were also oversold, resulting in more ticket-holders wanting to see a performance than would fit in the venue where the act was performing.

 Camden Crawl continued until 1997, when organisers decided that the event was "too much to manage for something we mostly did for a laugh".
 After resuming in 2005, Camden Crawl grew into a multi-arts festival.
 Chris Jakubiak was hired as event organiser and helped expand the festival, which went on to win "Best Metropolitan Festival" at the UK Festival Awards in 2009, 2010, and 2012.

 1995

 Acts which played the first Camden Crawl included Bis, Blumfeld, Donkey, Gallon Drunk, Joeyfat, Kenickie, Killing Joke, The Lemonheads, Long Fin Killie, Nub, Penthouse, Pure Morning, Quickspace Supersport, Saint Etienne, Scarfo, Spare Snare, Bob Tilton, and The Wedding Present.
 The first year of the event spanned only five venues: Castlehaven Community Centre, Dingwalls, Dublin Castle, The Laurel Tree, and The Monarch (since renamed The Barfly).

 1996

 Performers at the second Camden Crawl, which was held on a Thursday night, 19 September, were predominantly from Scotland.
-Of twenty acts which participated, six — AC Acoustics, The Delgados, Eska, Mogwai, Prolapse, and Urusei Yatsura — were Glaswegian or had ties to Glasgow.
-The remainder of the lineup consisted of The Aloof, Bis, Gallon Drunk, Kenickie, Long Fin Killie, Nub, Pure Morning, Quickspace Supersport, Scarfo, Spare Snare, Bob Tilton, and The Wedding Present.
+Of twenty acts which participated, eight — AC Acoustics, Bis, The Delgados, Eska, Long Fin Killie, Mogwai, Prolapse, and Urusei Yatsura — were Glaswegian or had ties to Glasgow.
+The remainder of the lineup consisted of The Aloof, Gallon Drunk, Kenickie, Nub, Pure Morning, Quickspace Supersport, Scarfo, Spare Snare, Bob Tilton, and The Wedding Present.